 Corey Flanders (she/they) is an Assistant Professor in the Psychology and Education Department at Mount Holyoke College, and the director of the WISH research team.
 Corey conducts research with LGBTQ+ community on mental and sexual health equity and access, and in particular focuses on the health and wellness of bi+ community.
 Corey also enjoys made-for-tv sci-fi monster movies, and hanging out with their kiddos (2- and 4-legged, alike).

 Milena (she/they) is a junior at Mount Holyoke College majoring in Psychology and Philosophy and is pursuing a 5-College Certificate in Queer, Trans, and Sexuality Studies.
 She hopes to pursue a doctorate in clinical psychology and specialize in sex, sexuality, and self-acceptance.
 Milena is involved in many other activities at Mount Holyoke College including the Mount Holyoke Glee Club and the Animal Welfare Association.
 In their free time they enjoy reading, gardening, and playing Minecraft with their little brother.

-Kelly Lam is a senior at Mount Holyoke College and is double majoring in Psychology and Statistics.
+Kelly Lam (she/they) is a senior at Mount Holyoke College and is double majoring in Psychology and Statistics.
 She is also a double student liaison for both the Psychology & Education and Mathematics/Statistics departments.
 Kelly is interested in applying social justice and positive social change to their research.
 Their research interests mainly revolve around identity and the intersection of identities, and these include the mental health and wellbeing of marginalized communities, particularly pertaining to racial, gender, and sexual minorities.
-Outside of research and academics, Kelly is also involved at school as an officer of Asian/American Students In Action, otherwise known as AASIA.
-During Kelly's free time, she enjoys reading and writing poetry, sending letters to her friends, making boba, and learning different languages.
+Outside of research and academics, Kelly is also involved with Asian/American Students In Action, otherwise known as AASIA.
+During Kelly's free time, she enjoys reading and writing poetry, sending letters to their friends, and making boba.

 Kat (she/her) is a junior at Mount Holyoke College majoring in Psychology and Education and minoring in Sociology.
 She is also a liaison for the Psychology and Education department.
 She is interested in mental health issues and trauma in children.
 During her free time, she enjoys being in her friends and family’s company, listening to music, and playing with her dog named Teddy.